 The school takes the view that curriculum determines the learning environment to ensure the goals and curriculum are achieved.
 This ensures that cultural values and practices are reflected throughout the learning space both interior and externally.
 The learning space becomes an extension of the marae and whanau.
 The learning space becomes a special place by virtue of the regular morning karakia | whakamoemiti to start the school day as well as at its conclusion.
-Students are surrounded by ancestral landscapes, works of art, symbolism, books and music celebrating Maori success.
+Students are surrounded by ancestral landscapes, works of art, symbolism, books and music celebrating Maori success and achievement.

-8. Moreover, the school also takes the view that every student has special needs, which will be identified at the enrolment interview conducted by the school with the whanau present.
-All parties will consent to work collaboratively to raise student achievement by way of mainly, but not only a Customized Learning Pathway Agreement.
-This agreement will contain the student's learning goals for the year and will be monitored throughout the year by teachers, parents and the student.
+8. Moreover, the applicants also take the view that every student has special needs, which will be identified at the enrolment interview conducted by the school with the whanau present.
+All parties will consent to work collaboratively to raise student achievement by way of mainly, but not only a customized learning pathway agreement.